medic/cht-docs/content/en/apps/tutorials/application-tests.md

     "unittest": "mocha test/**/*.spec.js --timeout 20000"
   }
 ```

-After adding these scripts, you will be able to run the tests using:
+After adding these scripts, you will be able to run the tests by running one of these commands in the command-line:

 * `npm test`: compile, convert app forms, and then test (recommended)
 * `npm run unittest`: test only

 3. Create a folder in the project root where you keep the tests.
-You can name it anything.
+You can name the folder yourself.
 For convenience, we will name it as **test**.
 4. Create a file **harness.defaults.json** at the root of your project.
 This is the default configuration file for the harness.
 Here you can specify the default user, preloaded contacts and reports, and other settings.
-Here's an [example](https://github.com/medic/cht-conf-test-harness/blob/master/harness.defaults.json.example) from its repo.
+Here's an [example](https://github.com/medic/cht-conf-test-harness/blob/master/harness.defaults.json.example) file to get you started.

 ## Writing a test for CHT App